Manem-Lab/AWNF/README.md

 # AWNF
-Adaptive Modality Weighting for Multi-Omics and Histopathology Data Integration for Breast Cancer
+Adaptive Modality Weighting for Integrating Multi-Omics and Histopathology Data in Patient Similarity Networks